Wyandott Indian Mission

 Heritage Landmark of The United Methodist Church

-The Wyandott Indians moved into Ohio in the mid-eighteenth century from Canada and Michigan.
+The Wyandot Indians moved into Ohio in the mid-eighteenth century from Canada and Michigan.
 They settled on the Sandusky Plains.
 Their encounter with Methodism came in 1816, in the person of John Stewart.

 His preaching, his beautiful singing voice, and his personality eventually brought a number of people into the Methodist fold.
-Word of his successful work reached the general church, which responded in 1819 by forming a Missionary Society to support Stewart's work among the Wyandotts.
-The Wyandott Mission thus became the first churchwide mission of the Methodist Episcopal Church.
+Word of his successful work reached the general church, which responded in 1819 by forming a Missionary Society to support Stewart's work among the Wyandots.
+The Wyandot Mission thus became the first churchwide mission of the Methodist Episcopal Church.

 John Stewart's health was never robust, and he was forced to retire while still a young man.
 His friends collected enough money to buy him a small farm, where he lived with his wife until his death in 1823.
 He was thirty-seven years old.